 To read an overview of the RHS Hampton Court Palace Flower Show 2017, please click here.

-To read my 2017 Scented Daffodil Trial Report, please click here.
+To read about some of the best performing daffodils from my 2017 Scented Daffodil Trial, please click here.

 For gardening advice, tips and lovely ideas of what you could do in your garden, or at your allotment from mid October to mid November, please click here.